61106960/adPEAS/README.md

 As said, adPEAS is a wrapper for other tools.
 They are almost all written in pure Powershell but some of them are included as compressed binary blob or C# code.

-adPEAS-Light is a version withouth Bloodhound and vulnerability checks and it is more likely that it will not blocked by an AV solution.
+adPEAS-Light is a version without Bloodhound and vulnerability checks and it is more likely that it will not blocked by an AV solution.

 # How It Works